NabilHaidar/Quadrotor-Control-using-ROS/README.md

 # Quadrotor-Control-using-ROS

 This project is my final year project in Mechanical Engineering: Mechatronics studying at IUT.
 The langauge of the thesis is Persian but an English version will be available soon (Insha'llah :) ).
 Note that you can use google translate tools to translate the Persian thesis into English and that will work fine.
+A google translated English version of the thesis is added.

 This repository contains:
 - A detailed thesis that illustrates all followed steps to control and navigate a quadrotor using Robot Operating System aka ROS.